roboflow/inference/README.md

 ## 🎥 connect to video streams

-The inference pipeline is an efficient method for processing static video files and streams.
-Select a model, define the video source, and set a callback action.
-You can choose from predefined callbacks that allow you to [display results](https://inference.roboflow.com/docs/reference/inference/core/interfaces/stream/sinks/#inference.core.interfaces.stream.sinks.render_boxes) on the screen or [save them to a file](https://inference.roboflow.com/docs/reference/inference/core/interfaces/stream/sinks/#inference.core.interfaces.stream.sinks.VideoFileSink).

-This method does not use the inference server via Docker; instead, it runs inference directly in your Python script.
-To get started, `pip install inference` (or `pip install inference-gpu` if you have an NVIDIA GPU) and then start a pipeline:
+The inference server is a video processing beast.
+You can set it up to run Workflows on RTSP streams, webcam devices, and more.
+It will handle managing resources, multithreading, and batching to get the most out of your hardware.

 ```python
 from inference import InferencePipeline